HalbFettKaese/ShaderSelectorV3/README.md

  The arguments of the `ADD_MARKER` function have the following meaning:
  * `<channel>`: The channel that is written to when the marker is detected.
- * `<screen pixel position>`: The pixel position on the screen on which the information is sent to the post shader.
-Is useful to change when two different markers should be possible to use at the same time, for example when controlling different channels.
-A pixel position is only valid if `pixel.x + pixel.y` is an even number.
  * `<wanted green/alpha component>`: A particle is only recognized as this marker if its green and alpha components match the given values.
  * `<operation>`: Changes the mode of how the value of the channel on the data buffer will follow the target value that is given in the particle's blue component.\
    Valid operations are: